srinibashsamal/windows-mouse-jiggler/README.md

 # 🖱️ Windows Mouse Jiggler

-A simple, lightweight Python utility which is terminal-based mouse jiggler for Windows that simulates natural mouse movement to prevent your system from going idle or locking the screen by periodically moving the cursor.
+A simple, lightweight Python utility that is a terminal-based mouse jiggler for Windows that simulates natural mouse movement to prevent your system from going idle or locking the screen by periodically moving the cursor.

 ---

 ## Features

 - **Smooth, human-like movement**: interpolates cursor position with slight randomness to mimic real mouse usage.
-- **Randomized Intervals**: Changes the wait time between moves to appear less like a bot.
+- **Randomised Intervals**: Changes the wait time between moves to appear less like a bot.
 - **Screen Awareness**: Automatically detects screen resolution and keeps movement within a padded boundary.
-- **Configurable behavior**: easily tune movement speed, step count, wait intervals, and screen padding via constants at the top of the script.
+- **Configurable behaviour**: easily tune movement speed, step count, wait intervals, and screen padding via constants at the top of the script.
 - **Live status display**: shows current status (Moving/Waiting) and uptime directly in the terminal.
 - **Graceful exit**: press `q` or `x` to stop cleanly, or use `Ctrl+C` for a force quit
 - **No dependencies**: uses only Python's standard library (`ctypes`, `msvcrt`, `random`, `time`, `sys`)